(Eingöngu til á ensku)

 School Feeding Project

-An evident need was from the beginning of a feeding program to be implemented at Magbenteh Community Boarding School.
-Children were coming to school with empty stomachs, which is not conducive to learning, and therefore the level of education ingrained.
+An evident need was from the beginning of a feeding programme to be implemented at Magbenteh Community Boarding School.
+Children were coming to school with empty stomachs which is not conducive to learning and therefore the level of education ingrained.